bfetler/mapreduce/README.md

 # jsmapreduce
-JavaScript MapReduce Example
+### JavaScript MapReduce

-In Functional Programming, functions may be assigned to variables, and functions may be passed as arguments to other functions.
+In [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming), functions may be assigned to variables, and functions
+(anonymous or not) may be passed as arguments to other functions.

-Functional Programming languages usually implement the <em>MapReduce</em> paradigm, including the Map, Filter, and Reduce functions.
+Functional Programming languages usually implement the [_MapReduce_](https://hacks.mozilla.org/2015/01/from-mapreduce-to-javascript-functional-programming/) paradigm, including the Map, Filter, and Reduce functions.

-While it is possible to write imperative <em>MapReduce</em> code, functional methods are easier to read and reason about, and are usually optimized for execution speed.
+While it is possible to write imperative _MapReduce_ code, functional methods usually use immutable arrays, are optimized for execution speed, and are easier to read and reason about.

-A few simple examples of <em>MapReduce</em> are given in the JavaScript files.
+A few simple examples of _MapReduce_ are given in the JavaScript files.
 + imperative.js shows imperative implementations of map, filter, and reduce functions.
 It works, but isn't elegant.
 + functional.js shows functional programming using map, filter, and reduce functions.
-It has immutable data arrays, fewer variable declarations, and is easier to read and reason about.
+It has fewer variable declarations, and is easier to read and understand.